What is a model in Machine Learning?

-Data scientists and ML software developers constantly use the term ’model’.
+Data scientists and Machine Learning (ML) software developers constantly use the term ’model’.
 They take this term for granted, as if its meaning is obvious and does not require explanation.
-They say “train a model”, “build a model”, “create a model”, “predictive model”, “classification models” and many similar terms, without considering that the novice specialist, or a person who is not connected with science, doesn't know the meaning of the word ‘model’ in this context.
-Often, there are cases when a developer using machine learning and artificial intelligence algorithms cannot answer the question, what is a model?
+They say “train a model”, “build a model”, “create a model”, “predictive model”, “classification models”, and many similar terms, without considering that a novice, or a person who is new to this particular field, won’t know the meaning of the word ‘model’ in this context.
+There are often cases where a developer using machine learning and artificial intelligence algorithms cannot answer this seemingly simple question, what is a model?

-Do concepts like ’model of the solar system’ or ‘model of pyramid of Giza’ cause difficulties for you?
-Most likely there will be no difficulties with these concepts.
-You intuitively perceive that in this case the model is a kind of schematic image or figure, which is somewhat similar to a real object.
+Do concepts like a model of the solar system or a model of the pyramid of Giza cause difficulties for you?
+It is likely that there will be no difficulties with these concepts.
+You intuitively perceive that, in this case, the model is a kind of schematic image or figure, which is somewhat similar to a real object.

 In other words, a model is a kind of simplified version of a real object.

 And this intuitive view of the term ‘model’ is correct.
-The reality is very complex; it depends on an innumerable set of known and unknown parameters, on random events, which we can’t even guess about.
-A model is some formal way to simplify reality to a state we can work with.
+The reality is very complex; it depends on an innumerable set of known and unknown parameters, on random events which we can’t make predictions about.
+A model is a formal way to simplify reality into a state we can work with.

-If we talk about AI predictions, the model should, on the one hand, be accurate enough to produce relevant predictions, and, on the other hand, should not be too complex for our computational capabilities to be sufficient for its application.
+If we talk about AI predictions, the model should simultaneously be accurate enough to produce relevant predictions, while not being too complex for our computational capabilities to be sufficient for its application.
 Thus, the complexity of the model is always a compromise between accuracy and performance.

-Let's suppose, we are faced with the task of predicting the temperature in Vancouver for tomorrow.
-The easiest way is to assume that the temperature tomorrow is equal to the temperature today.
-This is the simplest model, that considers only one parameter.
+Let's suppose, we are faced with the task of predicting the temperature in Toronto for tomorrow.
+The easiest way is to assume that the temperature tomorrow will be equal to the temperature today.
+This is the simplest model that considers only one parameter.
 Despite the fact that this approach sometimes works, this is not an accurate model.
-If you add air pressure to this model, the model will become a little more accurate, but also a little more complicated.
-If you add the wind direction and temperature in neighboring regions, it will be even more difficult, but more accurate.
+If you add air pressure to this model, the model will become a little more accurate, but increasingly complicated.
+If you also add the wind direction and temperature in neighboring regions, it will be even more difficult, but more accurate.

-So, you can complicate the model to infinity, making it more accurate and more complex.
-You can get to the height of each wave in the oceans, and the position of each ant on the earth.
+You can complicate the model infinitely, making it both more accurate and complex.
+You can add as much detail to your model as you can think of, from the position of clouds in the sky to the height of the ocean waves.
 It will be a very accurate model, but there is no computer that can handle such calculations.
-Obviously, the model to be used is somewhere between the simplest and most complex.
+Obviously, the model to be used is somewhere between the simplest iteration and the most complex.

-Let's suppose we settled on a model in which the predicted value depends on ten parameters known to us.
+Suppose we have settled on a model in which the predicted value depends on ten parameters known to us.
 What is the dependence?
 How do we find the formula through which using the 10 known parameters produces the desired result?
-To do this, we use a process called training a model.
+To accomplish this, we use a process called training a model.
 As an input, machine learning algorithms get a large volume of data, for each of which the correct answer is known.
-These algorithms find a pattern by using our 10 parameters to gain the relevant prediction.
+These algorithms find a pattern by using our 10 parameters to ascertain an accurate prediction.

 There are a large number of tools and techniques to assist you in choosing models that are suitable for solving certain problems.
-At the same time, you need to understand that there is no universal model to solve certain specific problems.
+At the same time, you need to understand that there is no universal model that can be applied to individual issues you are trying to solve.
 There are tools and techniques to compare the effectiveness of models.
-These tools differ in detail but are essentially built on a comparison of prediction performance.
+These tools differ in detail but are essentially built to compare prediction performance.

-In the popular science book, The Grand Design, Stephen Hawking has a chapter introducing and describing the concept of model-dependent realism.
+The popular science book, The Grand Design, by Stephen Hawking, has a chapter introducing and describing the concept of model-dependent realism.
 I would highly recommend reading this section (and even better, the whole book); the concept of models, their advantages and disadvantages as well as comparison criteria are described very well there.
 Although it is not about machine learning, it is very useful to embrace the concept of a model at a more abstract level.